 Running this Web site and its related activities costs me a substantial sum each year, which I don’t begrudge in the slightest.
 But it would be good to get some income to help defray costs, especially as they are rising as the site becomes continually more popular.
 I have set my face against ever allowing advertising on the site, nor do I ever intend to charge for the newsletter.
 However, there are three ways you can help.

 You can make a donation to World Wide Words by credit card through the PayPal system.
 You do not need to have a PayPal account to do this.
-Click the logo below to make a donation.
+Click the logo at right to make a donation in various currencies.

 Another way you can help is to buy items from online bookshops.
-If you use one of the links below, World Wide Words gets a small commission on each item you buy, at no extra cost to you.
+If you use one of the links to the right, World Wide Words gets a small commission on each item you buy, at no extra cost to you.

 My most recent book, Why is Q Always Followed by U?, features about 200 updated, enlarged and rewritten answers to the more popular questions visitors to this site have asked in the past decade.
 Before that came Gallimaufry, which is about words that are vanishing from the language.
 An earlier one, with the title Port Out, Starboard Home (in the USA Ballyhoo, Buckaroo, and Spuds) debunks legends told and retold about the origins of puzzling words and phrases; it was for a while in the UK bestseller charts and continues to sell well.